Stage refers to the extent of your cancer, such as how large the tumor is and if it has spread. Knowing the stage of your cancer helps your doctor

 The TNM Staging System

 The TNM system is the most widely used cancer staging system.
 Most hospitals and medical centers use the TNM system as their main method for cancer reporting.
-You are likely to see your cancer described by this staging system in your pathology report, unless you have a cancer for which a different staging system is used.
+You are likely to see your cancer described by this staging system in your pathology report unless there is a different staging system for your type of cancer.
 Examples of cancers with different staging systems include brain and spinal cord tumors and blood cancers.

 - The T refers to the size and extent of the main tumor.
 The main tumor is usually called the primary tumor.